raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_9.md

 # Define a function to update the LED matrix
 def active_status():
-    # a list with all possible rotation values
+    # A list with all possible rotation values
     rotation_values = [0,90,180,270]
-    # pick one at random
+    # Pick one at random
     rotation = random.choice(rotation_values)
-    # set the rotation
+    # Set the rotation
     sense.set_rotation(rotation)

 # Display the image
 sense.set_pixels(image)
 while True:
-    # do stuff (in this case, nothing)
+    # Do stuff (in this case, nothing)
     sleep(2)
-    # update the LED matrix
+    # Update the LED matrix
     active_status()
 ```